 Our CSR Policy

-Key CSR issues include: nutrition and health, the choice of ingredients and their sources, responsible purchasing practices, the environmental impact of our operations, the health and safety of employees in their daily tasks and anti-discrimination policies.
+Key CSR issues include nutrition and health, the choice of ingredients and their sources, responsible purchasing practices, the environmental impact of our operations, the health and safety of employees in their daily tasks and anti-discrimination policies.
 Together, these actions contribute to exponentially better results for our company.

 For several years now, we have shared our CSR best practices, initiatives and indicators.
 We also actively monitor regulations and have been a member of the United Nations Global Compact since 2014.

-Our impact on society and our local bias:
+Our Impact on Society and our Local Bias:

 Our companies play a major role in regional development and often help to maintain economic activity in rural areas.
 We have developed partnerships with local associations - food banks, the Restos du cœur initiative, the telethon, and the Northampton Hope Centre in England, among others.

-Our aim is to reduce, as much as possible, the number of ingredients in our products by eliminating emulsifiers, preservatives, and artificial dyes and flavours.
+Our aim is to reduce, as far as possible, the number of ingredients in our products by eliminating emulsifiers, preservatives, and artificial dyes and flavours.
 This is an ongoing project for our Research and Development teams.

 In parallel to this initiative, we closely monitor the sourcing of raw materials and the quality of our ingredients.
 Our Purchasing and Sustainable Development teams play an essential role in all of this, in particular by carrying out a social responsibility assessment for suppliers as well as conducting research into the shortest possible supply chains.